yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-nov-2022/index.md

     "./delete.png| The UI must also protect the users from themselves"
   >}}

-epicboy surprised everyone by slamming down the front door, throwing {{< gh-hovercard "9273" "per-game input profile support" >}} in our faces, and leaving, refusing to elaborate further.
+epicboy surprised everyone by slamming the front door open, throwing {{< gh-hovercard "9273" "per-game input profile support" >}} in our faces, and leaving, refusing to elaborate further.
 A real Chad.

 {{< imgs